-The LANCE Trust is dedicated to stopping and reversing the decline of wildlife habitats and species in the parish of Long Ashton.
+The LANCE Trust is dedicated to stopping and reversing the decline of wildlife habitats and species in Long Ashton and surrounding Parishes.

 Formed in April 2021, (formerly LANCET), the LANCE Trust is now in its second year of work.
 The sale of home-grown native plants at the Village Markets have raised awareness on how individuals with the parish can give space for nature to thrive.
 These also gave us a chance to meet people and pass on information and advice as well as plenty of enthusiasm.